gzhao9/com.vogella.ide.first/README.md

    - Trigger the tool via the menu entry (e.g., `Mock Clone Tools > Run JDT Parser`).
 4. A `.json` file containing the extracted data will be generated in the configured output directory.

+This is a JDT-based Eclipse plugin.
+For detailed instructions on how to use it, please refer to [Eclipse JDT - Abstract Syntax Tree (AST) and the Java Model](https://vogella.com/tutorials/EclipseJDT/article.html).

 ---

 ## Dependencies